 Once we finally arrived at my brother- and sister-in-law’s house, we were off again for Seaton Carew.
 A perfect start to any visit!

 We’ve spent the day touring around Billingham and supporting the local economy at the shops.
-I found some lovely new wool so that I can start on another baby afghan for the flight home, and even found a bit of new clothes!
-Mom found some tea and a new mug—and a canvas bag to carry them in.
+I found some lovely new wool so that I can start on another baby afghan for the flight home, and even found some new clothes!
+Mum found some tea and a new mug – and a canvas bag to carry them in.
 Soon, it will be time to head out to the carvery for dinner.

 We’ll load the car again in the morning to begin our drive further north toward Scotland.
 We have plans to stop along Hadrian’s Wall and Holy Island.
 We don’t know if we’ll hit the border tomorrow or the next day, but we’ll get there eventually!